 A glittering gold that shines less beautifully now that I know how devastating gold mining practices are for the environment.
 Did you know that the production of one gold ring creates 20 tons of mine waste?
 The No Dirty Gold movement is doing its best to promote information on the environmental effects of gold mining.
 Their slogan “The more you know, the less gold glows” sums up my reaction to the information exactly.

+Two-thirds of all Gold in use today is newly mined.
+Of this two thirds, two thirds is mined from open pit mines, several of which are large enough to be seen from outer space.
+Some of these open pit mines are opened in protected environmental areas, regardless of that protection.
 These open pit mines generate huge piles of waste rock.
 For example, The Bingham Canyon open-pit mine, the biggest hole dug by man anywhere in the world (approx. 2 1/2 miles long and nearly a mile deep), hauls about 450,000 tons of dirt out of the earth each day.
 More than 99% of that dirt is waste.

 However, rock and dirt waste aren’t the real problem here, gold cyanidation is.
 Gold cyanidation is a technique for extracting gold from low-grade ore by converting the gold to water soluble aurocyanide metallic complex ions.
 It is the most commonly used process for gold extraction.
 Of course, there have been toxic spills of the cyanide, causing mass die offs of fish and requiring governments to shut off water supplies to whole villages to prevent poisoning.